We independently evaluate all recommended products and services. If you click on links we provide, we may receive compensation. Learn more.

 High volume of interest may slow down initial shipping times

 Based in New York City, Horti bills itself as a matchmaking service—one that pairs people with the perfect plants for their lifestyles.
-Horti’s ongoing subscription is specifically designed to help apprehensive new plant parents build confidence when it comes to caring for the green things in their lives, starting with more common, low-maintenance species and progressing to new, more time-intensive varieties over time.
-The commitment-free monthly subscription comes in pet-friendly or new-to-planting options as well as a general “Horti picks” catch-all.
+Horti’s ongoing subscription is specifically designed to help apprehensive new plant parents build confidence when tending to their plants, starting with common low-maintenance plant species and progressing to more time-intensive varieties.
+The commitment-free monthly subscription comes in pet-friendly or new-to-planting options, as well as a general “Horti's pick” catch-all option.

-Each delivery generally comes with a plant and a six-inch clay pot, with occasional accessories or exercises that will help aspiring gardeners grow their knowledge.
+Each delivery generally comes with a plant and a six-inch clay pot, plus occasional accessories or exercises that will help aspiring gardeners grow their knowledge.
 (Subscribers who want to use their own planters can forgo the pot or accessories and receive two “naked” plants instead.)

 Best for Small Budgets : Succulents Box

 Functional add-ons available, such as heating pads